obmarg/synchg/README.rst

 Using With Existing Clones
 __________________________

-Though it's recommended that you allow synchg to perfomr the initial clone of a repository, it is possible to use it with existing clones.
+Though it's recommended that you allow synchg to perform the initial clone of a repository, it is possible to use it with existing clones.
 You simply need to make sure that the remote repository is listed as a remote in the .hgrc for your local repository.
 The remote should be named using the hostname of the